 The last stop of the day (before returning to Inverness) will be in Beauly, in Clan Fraser lands.
 There will be a short walk conducted by your guide, around the tranquil ruins of Beauly Priory, another site Claire found herself touched by.
 There is also brief free time in Beauly to take a quick look at some of the attractive shops, or even to just take a stroll.

 Your guide, Hugh Allison, as well as having read the novels, used to manage Culloden Battlefield, and so is acquainted with Diana Gabaldon, herself.

 Please Note: if the Castle Leod option is the chosen itinerary then the Earl requires reasonable notice of dates, in order to make suitable arrangements in his diary.
 If you choose this option do bear in mind that the guided visit of the castle is £30 per head extra and is for a minimum of £120 (four people).

 Price: £350 for up to six/seven passengers.
 Admissions and food not included.
 NOTE THAT THIS TOUR IS USUALLY CONDUCTED BY HUGH SO YOU MAY WANT TO CHECK HUGH'S DATES ARE CLEAR BEFORE BOOKING.
-ALTERNATIVELY WE CAN SUPPLY ONE OF THE OTHER GUIDES.THEY HAVE ALL READ THE BOOKS, AND JOHN AND IAN BOTH WORKED AT CULLODEN WITH HUGH.
+IF HUGH IS UNAVAILABLE EVERYONE HAS READ THE BOOKS, AND JOHN AND IAN BOTH WORKED AT CULLODEN WITH HUGH.